 Their publications are mostly used as texts in post-secondary courses – if you think your project would be a good fit, read the guidelines and submit your work.

-Established in 2004, Bedazzled Ink is a publishing company based in Fairfield, California.
+Established in 2004, Bedazzled Ink is a traditional publisher based in Fairfield, California.
 Their feminist outlook has had a great impact on their backlist from the very beginning, as all of their publications celebrate and promote stories of strong women.

 In terms of genres, they prefer fiction, nonfiction, YA books, and poetry.
-If you would like to become familiar with their preferences, make sure to check out Always an Orphan, by Shelby Adams Lloyd, and All We Lack, by Sandra Moran.
+If you would like to become familiar with their preferences, make sure to check out Other Girls Like Me by Stephanie Davies and The Liberation of Ivy Bottini by Judith V. Branzburg.

 17. Seal Press

 Based in New York, Seal Press is a feminist publishing house which was founded in 1976, only to later join Hachette Book Group.
 This publisher was a result of the 1970’s women’s movement, which is why their aim has remained that of promoting radical and inspiring books.